Flamingo-tech/Open-AIR/Open Air Mini/Software/README.md

 More documentation might come available in future updates.
 Make sure to copy `example.secrets.yaml` to `secrets.yaml` and fill it with your own wifi credentials.

 ### Sensor 1/2
-Depending on what sensor is connected to what connector you need to declare the uart/I2C bus
+Depending on what sensor is connected to what connector you need to declare the uart/I2C bus.
 ```
 #choose between:
 uart_id: uart_sensor_1 //used for Co2 Sensor only